dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 ### [Systematic Harassment Campaigns Utilizing Psychological Torture: Warcrimes](#systematic-harassment-campaigns-utilizing-psychological-torture-warcrimes)

-By the way, there is a legal argument that psychological torture against a former US citizen, one labelled under the NDAA as a non-enemy combatant and/or targeted individuals, opening up the perps to legal vulnerability.
+By the way, there is a legal argument that psychological torture against a former US citizen opens up the perps to legal vulnerability.
+This applies when one is labelled under the NDAA as a non-enemy combatant and/or targeted individuals.
 I might only know enough about international law to be dangerous, but this argument deserves further inspection.
 The same argument is discussed in the international law article referenced above (oh hey, imagine that!) but it apparently applies to another situation.
 This argument is compelling enough to at